wieberew-oss/Portfolio-Simulator/Readme.md

 After each year, the investment portfolio is rebalanced to its original target allocation.

-The process is repeated for the requested number of years and across the requested number of simulations.
+This process is repeated for the requested number of years and across the requested number of simulations.

 ## Results